 RESEARCH

-Through two scientific studies led by Dr. Perla Kaliman and with the collaboration of Dr. Richard Davidson (Center for Healthy Minds, University of Wisconsin Madison), Dr. Susana Roque López (Inocencia en Peligro-Colombia), and psychiatrist Elkin Llanes Anaya (University of Santander, Colombia) inclure liens, we provided the first evidence that this type of intervention brings psychological benefits and epigenetic changes in adolescents with traumatic experiences.
+Scientific studies led by Dr. Perla Kaliman and with the collaboration of Dr. Richard Davidson (Center for Healthy Minds, University of Wisconsin Madison), Dr. Susana Roque López (Inocencia en Peligro-Colombia), and psychiatrist Elkin Llanes Anaya (University of Santander, Colombia) inclure liens, provided evidence that a multimodal psychotherapeutic group program brings psychological benefits and epigenetic changes in adolescents with traumatic experiences.
+The program, conceived and developed by French-Colombian psychologist Susana Roque Lopez, founder of the NGO Innocence in Danger Colombia, includes mindfulness-type meditation, combined with artistic expression activities and psychological therapy for trauma (EMDR).

 At the heart of Generation Alpha Minds programs is the scientific evidence that ACEs impact the brain, body, and behavior.